 - Line baking pans with Non-StickFoil when baking cookie bars for easy removal.
 Parchment paper works well, too.

 Testing Baked Goods

-- For most cakes and quick breads, inserting a toothpick or long wooden skewer is a good way to test for doneness.
+- For most cakes and quick bread, inserting a toothpick or long wooden skewer is a good way to test for doneness.
 Insert it into the center of the baked good and when it’s clean when removed, the baked good is done.
 Follow recipe instructions, though, as some recipes call for a few moist crumbs to be left on the toothpick for proper consistency.